-Replacing missing storefront elements based on photographic or documentary evidence.
+Adding details or ornamentation to a storefront that are not based on photographic or documentary evidence.

-tures of commercial buildings, whether or not the commercial function still exists.

-Identifying, repairing, and preserving character-defining fea- RECOMMENDED Replacing storefront glass and frames in a manner that is inconsistent with the original.
+Replacing storefront glass and frames in a manner that is inconsistent with the original.

 Filling the transom or changing the nature of the glass in the transom.

+Replacing wood doors with metal or fiberglass doors unless required for security or by the Building Code.

+Installing a door that is not commercial in nature at the main entrance.

+Using inappropriate modern materials to replace the bulkhead or other features of the storefront.

-Installing a door that is not commercial in nature at the mercial buildings but have assumed a commercial function.
-Adding commercial features, such as display windows or storefronts to buildings that were not designed as comas commercial buildings.
+Adding commercial features, such as display windows or storefronts to buildings that were not designed as commercial buildings but have assumed a commercial function.

+Removing or covering over commercial features such as windows or storefronts on buildings that were designed as commercial buildings.